Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 Oil and gas forecasts

-Production of oil from Albania probably peaked in 1974 and Globalshift does not forecast any future growth from existing or new developments.
+Production of oil from Albania probably peaked in 1974 and Globalshift does not forecast any future total country growth from existing or new developments as old fields decline.

 Gas output, however, currently at a low level, could grow significantly as new investment in associated gas and complex free gas fields in the Ionian Basin are developed.